wh-alice/mig_visualstudio/vs/ide/how-to--sign-application-and-deployment-manifests.md

 ---
-title: "How to: Sign Application and Deployment Manifests | testtitle" ms.custom: "" ms.date: "10/20/2016"
+title: "How to: Sign Application and Deployment Manifests" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"